aisha-x/THM/Learn/Cyber Security 101/Cryptography module/John the Ripper:The Basics.md

 -/John-the-Ripper-The-Basics/Task04/
 on the attached virtual machine.

 q1.
 What type of hash1.txt?

 Ans: md5

 q2. what is the cracked value of hash1.txt?

 Ans: biscuit

 Steps:
 - view the file
-- identify the hash type using hash identifier
+- identify the hash type using the hash identifier
+![image](https://github.com/user-attachments/assets/73810612-3092-4821-9d79-10326acac8a1)

  - then specifiy the hash format of the hash file to crack the hash value
-![image](https://github.com/user-attachments/assets/73810612-3092-4821-9d79-10326acac8a1)
+ - ```John --format=raw-md5 --wordlista/usr/share/wordlists/rockyou.txt hash1.txt```

 ![image](https://github.com/user-attachments/assets/6b86d658-1436-4d1f-8b5d-cb1aedf6ee19)